ShaheerSaud2004/ApplyX/CREDENTIALS_SETUP.md

 # 🔑 Admin Credentials Setup Guide

-This guide shows you exactly what credentials you need to configure to run the Teemo AI platform in production.
+This guide shows you exactly what credentials you need to configure to run the ApplyX platform in production.

 ## 📋 Required Credentials Checklist